ryanhe312/waifu2x-qt/README.md

 This tool allows you to magnify your image with smoothing, especially for anime screenshots and illustrations.

+* 1.0.0 finish the basic function
+* 1.1.0 all in one file

 ## Requirements

 * Operating System: Windows